-New managers are generally loath to work with an uncooperative member of their team.
-But beware – you do so at your peril.
+New managers of avoid dealing with high individual performers who are not team players.
+But beware — you do so at your peril.
 Take the steps now to address the situation.
 You, your employee, and your team will be all the better for it.

 To learn more about how to build a high performance team as a new manager, download 3 Must-Have Ingredients of High Performing Teams for New Managers

 Get key strategy, culture, and talent tools from industry experts that work

 Assess how you stack up against leading organizations in areas matter most

 Download published articles from experts to stay ahead of the competition

 Review proven research-backed approaches to get aligned

 Stay up to do date on the latest best practices that drive higher performance